improvedk/improve.dk/source/_posts/sql-server-corruption-recovery-when-all-else-fails/sql-server-corruption-recovery-when-all-else-fails.md

 Capture4.png

-<p>We just went from a completely useless suspect database, with no knowledge of the schema, to now having a list of each user table name & object id.
+We just went from a completely useless suspect database, with no knowledge of the schema, to now having a list of each user table name & object id.
 Sure, if one of the pages belonging to sys.syschobjs was corrupt, we'd be missing some of the tables without knowing it.
 Even so, this is a good start, and there are ways of detecting the missing pages (we could look for broken page header references, for example).

 ### Getting Schemas